jsliang/sheetaholics/README.md

 ## CREDITS

-Special thanks to [jsPDF](http://jspdf.com) for the JavaScript PDF generation library; and [JSColor](http://jscolor.com/) for the JavaScript color picker.
+Special thanks to
+[Bootstrap](http://getbootstrap.com/) for the responsive framework, [jsPDF](http://jspdf.com) for the JavaScript PDF generation library, and
+[JSColor](http://jscolor.com) for the JavaScript color picker.

 ## LIVE DEMO